 This is a very frustrating experience for a guitarist.
 An instrument that won’t stay in tune cannot be played.
 It’s very important to use high-quality machine heads on your guitar.
 Especially if you want the absolute best experience.

 Types of Machine Heads

 There are six types of machine heads, and each one has a different purpose.
 Some are created to look a certain way, while the intent of others is performance.
 A vintage-style acoustic will need the type that is durable but also looks the part.

-A metal guitar will use the type that is sealed and made for performance over aesthetics.
+An electric guitar designed for metal music will use the type that is sealed and made for performance over aesthetics.

 The 6 types of guitar tuners are:

 - Vintage closed back

 - locking machine heads